 FELLOWS OF THE INSTITUTE

 Jeanette Norden (Ph.D, Vanderbilt), Professor of Neurosciences in the College of Arts and Sciences and Professor of Cell Biology in the School of Medicine at Vanderbilt University and one of the subjects of the Best Teachers study.
 She was the first holder of the University Endowed Chair of Teaching Excellence (1994-1997) and also the first recipient of the School of Medicine's Excellence in Teaching Award (2000).
 She is an extraordinarily gifted educator who has also received numerous awards from students for her teaching.
 She has been named Best Lecturer in the Medical School, and she has been a multiple recipient of the Medical School's Outstanding Teacher of the Year Award (1993, 1994, 1995,1996) and the Jack Davies Award, presented in recognition of basic science professors who uphold the highest standards of teaching excellence (1992, 1994,1997, 1999).
-Even early in her career, she was recognized by the students by being awarded the Shovel (1985) by the graduating seniors as the professor who had the most positive influence on them in their 4 years of study.
-Most recently, she received the Robert J. Glaser Award for Outstanding Contributions to Medical Education, a national award from the American Association of Medical Colleges and the medical honor society Alpha Omega Alpha (2000).
+Even early in her career, she was recognized by the students by being awarded the Shovel by the graduating seniors as the professor who had the most positive influence on them in their 4 years of study.
+Most recently, she received the Robert J. Glaser Award for Outstanding Contributions to Medical Education, a national award from the American Association of Medical Colleges and the medical honor society Alpha Omega Alpha.
 Her course in Neurosciences to second year students is considered a model course.
 She has presented invited programs throughout the United States on education reform and acts as a consultant to many different kinds of schools.
-She maintained an active and NIH-funded research laboratory from 1979-1997 before taking the position of Director of Medical Education in the Department of Cell Biology at Vanderbilt.
+She maintained an active and NIH-funded research laboratory for twenty years before taking the position of Director of Medical Education in the Department of Cell Biology at Vanderbilt.
 In addition to her teaching in the medical school, she teaches a highly lauded course in the neurosciences for undergraduate students in the College of Arts and Sciences at Vanderbilt.
-We will explore and analyze how she creates a natural critical learning environment in both a large lecture class and a smaller seminar.
+We have explored and analyzed how she creates a natural critical learning environment in both a large lecture class and a smaller seminar.